Safeguarding Adult Reviews (SARs) - The SAR process

 - General Medical Council, Health and Safety Executive

 This should be reported to the Chair of the Adult Safeguarding Board straight away and they will agree how to proceed and who will make the notification.
 This could be regarding significant omissions by individual or organisations.

 They will also make the decision about whether the SAR needs to be suspended during such a notification.

 Role of the SSAB Business Manager & Senior Administrator

 The SSAB Business Manager will work closely with the Senior Administrator to co-ordinate the SAR process outlined in this policy and ensure that identified time frames are adhered to.

 If a SAR or other review is agreed by the SSAB Independent Chair then additionally the Business Manager will support with the commissioning of the Independent Reviewer if necessary and co-ordinating the ongoing work of the Review Team.

 Adult and/or family involvement and independent advocacy

-The SAR Review Group Chair must attempt to make contact with the adult(s), their family and/or representatives early on (ideally before the first SAR Review Group meeting) to establish:
+- The Business Manager must attempt to make contact with the adult(s), their family and/or representatives early on (ideally before the first SAR Review Group meeting) to establish: